actionml/cluster-setup/predictionio-cli-cheatsheet.md

 For some pio commands you must `cd` to an engine-instance directory.
 This is because the `engine.json` and/or `manifest.json` are either needed or are modified.
 These commands implement the workflow for creating a "model" from events and launching the PreditionServer to serve queries.

+**Important Note:** use standard **or** multi-tenant workflow, not both mixed!
+If you mix these things will get out of sync for the engine-instance.
+Reset things by deleting 'manifest.json' and sticking to one or the other.

 ##Standard Workflow
 These commands must be run in this order, but can be repeated once previous commands are run.
 So many trains are expected after a build and many deploys of the same model are allowed.